GrandpaBond/pxt-heading/README.md

 * Environmental magnetic anomalies, due to magnets or electrical machinery near where the buggy is being used.

-* Electro-magnetic fields due to flowing currents (especially going to the buggy's motors).
+* Electro-magnetic fields due to flowing currents (especially powering the buggy's motors).

-* Fixed metalwork and static motor magnets on the buggy itself, close to the microbit mounting-point.
+* Fixed metalwork and static motor magnets on the buggy itself, if they lie close to the microbit mounting-point.
 These will add (or subtract) a different fixed bias for each axis.

 * "Jitter".
 Even when nothing has changed, repeated readings from the magnetometer often tend to differ.